Home » Adopting » What is Gay Adoption and How Does it Work? » What is Second Parent Adoption, and Why Do I Need it?

 What is second parent adoption?

-The goals of a second-parent adoption are very similar to those of a stepparent adoption — the key difference between the two being the marital status of the adoptive parents involved.
 Because many states require parents who wish to adopt a child together to be married, if a same-sex couple is unmarried, only one partner can legally adopt a child.
 Therefore, for the other partner to protect their rights to the child without getting married and completing a stepparent adoption, they must go through the legal process of a second parent adoption.
-There are several common situations that may require a second parent adoption for unmarried same-sex adoptive parents:- When one partner completed an adoption on their own, and the other partner wants to legalize their parent-child relationship with that adopted child

-- When a same-sex couple could not adopt jointly in the past but wants to protect the original non-adopting partner’s legal rights to their child
+• When a same-sex couple could not adopt jointly in the past but wants to protect the original non-adopting partner’s legal rights to their child

-- When an LGBT couple has a child through assisted reproductive technology and only one member of the couple is automatically the legal parent of a child (just being on the birth certificate is not enough to secure the non-biological parent’s rights)
+• When an LGBT couple has a child through assisted reproductive technology and only one member of the couple is automatically the legal parent of a child (just being on the birth certificate is not enough to secure the non-biological parent’s rights)